What Churches can you visit in County Carlow?

 Cloydagh Church is a “Church of Ireland” church covering a small area around Clogrennan, Co.
 Carlow.
-Also known as Church of Saint John the Evangelist, Saint Johns Church of Ireland.
-The church was built at the expense of the late Board of First Fruits in 1803.
-Then was reconstructed around 1870.
-It is one of […]Read More
+Also known as the Church of Saint John the Evangelist, Saint Johns Church of Ireland.
+Built at the expense of the late Board of First Fruits in 1803 and then reconstructed around 1870.
+What`s more, it is one of […]Read More

 Askea Holy Family Parish Church is a Roman Catholic church from 1976.
 And it is located at Browneshill road in Carlow town.
 The church it’s called locally as the upside-down boat.
 Because it has an interesting and unique architectural style.
 It is oval in shape.
 What’s more the image, which inspired its design, is the […]Read More

 Carlow was an important town in the Middle Ages.
 And his parish church stood then in the place currently occupied by St. Mary`s Church of Ireland.
 Also called the parish church of the Virgin Mary.
 Therefore St. Mary`s Church of Ireland is in a place that has been of great religious significance for centuries.
 In […]Read More

-The Church of Saint Clare (Graiguecullen), a pearl of Gothic architecture, is the former Church of Saint Anna at Athy Road in Carlow Town.
-History of St. Clare`s Church: St. Clare’s Church was originally built in 1852 as Saint Annes Church of Ireland church.
-It was erected by Member of Parliament of Carlow, Colonel Henry […]Read More
+St. Clare’s Church at Graiguecullen is a pearl of Gothic architecture.
+And it is the former Church of Saint Anna at Athy Road in Carlow Town.
+History of St. Clare`s Church: St. Clare’s Church was initially built in 1852 as Saint Annes Church of Ireland church.
+And then, it was erected by the Member of […]Read More

-Being in Carlow worth taking a moment and see the Cathedral of the Assumption of the Blessed Virgin Mary (called Cathedral of the Assumption) – this is a Roman Catholic cathedral, the main temple of the Diocese of Kildare and Leighlin located in Carlow.
-The Cathedral is built in neo-Gothic style.
-It is known particularly for its beautiful […]Read More
+Being in Carlow Town is worth taking a moment and seeing the Cathedral of the Assumption of the Blessed Virgin Mary.
+Also, called Carlow Cathedral of the Assumption.
+This is a Roman Catholic cathedral, the main temple of the Diocese of Kildare and Leighlin located in Carlow.
+What`s more, this Cathedral is built in a neo-Gothic style. […]Read More